lakkatv/lakka-website/partials/step-6-macos.md

 ![Share](/images/macossamba1.png)

 Copy your games under the **roms** folder.
-This step can take some time, as the games are transfer ed to the Lakka Box through your local network.
+This step can take some time, as the games are transferred to the Lakka Box through your local network.

 It is a good idea to start testing a Super Nintendo game, because they require no BIOS to run.